-- OTC dOTCumentary and Hospital "Because You Matter" campaigns launched to recognise individual teammembers' contributions. - The successful Hopetober campaign was once again - Regular team-engagement and celebration days held at all sites to boost morale and create fun in the work place.
+- OTC dOTCumentary and Hospital "Because You Matter" campaigns launched to recognise individual teammembers' contributions. - The successful Hopetober campaign was once again run by OTC. - Regular team-engagement and celebration days held at all sites to boost morale and create fun in the work place.